-A strict, lifelong gluten free diet is the only recognised medical treatment for coeliac disease.
+A strict, lifelong gluten free diet is the only recognised medical treatment for coeliac disease (pronounced SEE-lee-ak).
 This is because your sensitivity to gluten will never go away.
 The only way your small bowel can heal, and then stay healthy, is by removing all gluten from your diet, even if your symptoms are mild.
 Mild symptoms don’t mean you have a mild disease.

 Gluten free diet

 Maintaining a gluten free diet involves learning new skills including reading and interpreting food labels.
-Foods can be labeled gluten free in Australia if they don’t contain any detectable gluten, oats or malt.
+Foods can be labeled gluten free in Australia if they don’t contain any detectable gluten, oats or malted ingredients.

 Most packaged food in Australia must list ingredients from grains that contain gluten on their ingredient’s list.
 Alcoholic beverages are exempt from this labeling law.
 This means you will need to know which drinks are safe to consume and which are not.
 For example, all regular beers contain gluten.
 Your state coeliac association, or a dietitian, can help you understand which foods and drinks are gluten free.